-I spent 10 years working at RBS in Asset Finance, I had been through four redundancies and didn’t want to go through another.
-Recruitment was an industry I had researched – its appeal was and still is the ability to help people, finding candidates their ideal role and clients their perfect candidate.
+I spent 10 years working at RBS in Asset Finance, I had been through four redundancies and didn’t want to go through another one.
+Recruitment was an industry I had researched – its appeal was and still is the ability to help people by finding candidates their ideal role and clients their perfect candidate.
 The financial rewards were also of interest.

 It was hard to get into recruitment, businesses tend to look for people with experience.
 My first role was as a 360 consultant for a small IT recruitment agency, consisting of just four people.
-It was a very tough introduction to recruitment, I had no training; basically handed a phone and just had to get on with it.
-The first six months were very hard, I wasn’t enjoying the role or the industry.
-After some time my position changed from 360 recruiter to a Resourcer, a role I enjoyed far more.
-As I grew more confident, naturally I started to build relationships with candidates and clients and moved into creating new business.
+It was a very tough introduction to recruitment… I had no training.
+I was basically handed a phone over and just had to get on with it.
+The first six months were very hard, I wasn’t enjoying neither the role or the industry.
+After some time my position changed from 360 recruiter to resourcer, a role I enjoyed far more.
+As my confidence grew, I started to build relationships with candidates and clients naturally and moved into creating new business.

 Introduction to Whitehall

 It was moving to my second recruitment company that led me to meet Wes, who is now my manager here at Whitehall.
-I was recruiting for Barclays, which fit in with my roots in finance.
+I was recruiting for Barclays a the time, which fit in with my roots in finance.
 The company went through a big change in culture, targets and commissions, leaving myself and others uncertain about whether the business was right for us.
-I spoke to Wes, who was now working at Whitehall, and considered a move to join him.
-A tough four hour interview led to me joining Whitehall in 2013 as a Senior Consultant.
+At that point I spoke to Wes, who was now working at Whitehall, and considered a move to join the company.
+A tough four-hour interview led to me joining Whitehall in 2013 as a Senior Consultant.

 In 2016 I became a Team Lead.
 I am now Senior Team Leader (Update: promoted to Manager in 2018!), responsible for supporting the team’s individual and team targets, coaching, and supporting their development.
-Sometimes I spend so much time helping my team that I forget to make sure I’m on track!
+Sometimes I spend so much time helping my team that I forget to make sure I’m on track myself!
 It is a challenge, but one I enjoy.

 One of the key things about Whitehall is that if you want something, you are able to make it happen.
-If you aspire to progress, the management team support you and set realistic targets to make it happen.
+If you aspire to progress, the management team support you and set realistic targets to help you do it.

 I’m proud of how far IT has come since we began two years ago.
-In that time I have successfully developed three resourcers to be great 360 recruiters.
-I have had two promotions since being at Whitehall, I’m on track for my third and I was the first female Team Lead and recently became the first female Sales Manager.
+In that time I have successfully developed three team members to be great 360 recruiters.
+I have had three promotions since being at Whitehall, I was the first female Team Lead and recently became the first female Sales Manager.

 For new recruiters

-When you’re finding it hard remind yourself of why you chose to get into recruitment.
+When you’re finding it hard, remind yourself of why you chose to get into recruitment.
 Whether it was to be able to help people or if it was for the financial rewards, resilience is key to being successful in this industry.
-The first twelve months are hard, with time it becomes easier, but never easy.
-It will begin to click into place, every successful placement will push you closer to the next and when you make those placements the feeling is amazing.
+The first twelve months are hard but with time it becomes easier, but never easy.
+It will begin to click into place; every successful placement will push you closer to the next one and when you make those placements the feeling is amazing.